 My training in improvisation comes from a combination of jazz pedagogy and free-improvisation practices taught by students of John Cage and Pauline Oliveros.
-In cultivating my own practice, I search for inspiration in studying 20th century visual art and natural/cosmic phenomena to realize acoustic and electronic improvised performances.
+In cultivating my own practice, I search for inspiration in studying 20th century visual art and natural/cosmic phenomena to realize acoustic and electro-acoustic improvised performances.
 I have been a member of the Illinois Improviser's Exchange, COLAB: Music and Dance collective, and collaborated with performance painters as a solo artist.
 In advocating for improvised music, I have co-hosted Salon Impromptu, an initative to create informal concert experiences where musicians and audiences are exposed to exisiting and new compositions featuring improvisation.

 June 21, 2021